 Think about the styling products you are using too.
 Clog the hair up with heavy pastes and waxes and you’re asking for trouble – hair will be matted and part way to becoming a tangled mess before you even leave the house.
 A lightweight styler like Moisture Mist could be the perfect partner on those windy days – it will hydrate and revitalise dry hair without weighing it down.
 It’s handbag sized too, so perfect for restoring hair after a battle with the elements.

 You might think a spot of humidity would be good for your hair – it’s just moisture after all - but it’s actually a major cause of frizz.
 If your hair is dehydrated and dry it will drink in the moisture from the air on a humid day, resulting in wild frizzing.

 The answer to controlling frizz resulting from humidity is to ensure hair is healthy and hydrated before you step outside.
 Try Introducing a hydrating hair mask to your hair regime to up moisture levels.
-Again, avoid anything with silicone as a major ingredient – this will just coat the hair, actually stopping moisture getting through to where it’s needed and causing long-term problems.
 Look for natural ingredients with moisture capturing properties like the carob bean extract found in our Moisture Mask.

 Your other close ally when fighting frizz should be a high-quality hair oil.
 Look for ingredients such as argan and coconut oil, which are known for their nourishing properties and jojoba and avocado for effective hydration.
 Ultimate Oil contains all these, plus five more, all with specific benefits for your hair.